 “It’s all about class-war!”

-To understand why hunting should not be a class-war issue, it is important to understand how hunts actually work.
-We will be putting up an article with a general idea of hunt structure in more detail soon.
-In short, not all people who hunt are upper-class or rich.
-While the masters of a hunt tend to have money (they are the ones who will end up bailing the hunt out if they run low on funds) and some followers are wealthy enough to spend the majority of their time out with hunts or shoots, the huntsman himself (along with whippers-in, terriermen and other hunt staff) are employed by the hunt.
+To understand why hunting is not a class-war issue, it is important to understand how hunts actually work.
+We have a page which gives a general idea of hunt structure here.
+In short, not all people who hunt are upper-class or rich, not all sabs are working class or poor.
+While the masters of a hunt tend to have money (they are the ones who often will end up bailing the hunt out if they run low on funds) and some followers are wealthy enough to spend the majority of their time out with hunts or shoots and to own horses, the huntsman himself (along with whippers-in, terriermen and other hunt staff) are employed by the hunt (some are amateurs, others professional).
 Many are in tied cottages and, if they leave one hunt and cannot find work with another, may find themselves and their families homeless.
 Some huntsmen will have money, others will not.
 Lee Peters, ex-huntsman and master of the Ross Harriers hunt, lived with his family in a portacabin next to the kennels.